blank line of text in white to act as a spacer

-Professor Andrew Hudson-Smith Professor of Digital Urban Systems at the Centre for Advanced Spatial Analysis (CASA) at University College London.
-He is also an elected Fellow of the Royal Society of Arts, a member of the Greater London Authority Smart London Board and was Head of Department at the CASA for 8 years as well as Deputy Director for UCL East.
-His latest endeavour is the new MSc in Connected Environments at CASA, UCL.
+Andrew Hudson-Smith is a Professor of Digital Urban Systems at the Centre for Advanced Spatial Analysis (CASA) University College London.
+His focus is on real-time data, virtual environments and the Internet of Things within the Urban Environment.
+He is also an elected Fellow of the Royal Society of Arts, Director of the Digital Built Environment at the UCL Centre for Blockchain Technologies, a Fellow of the Academy of Social Sciences, a Fellow of the Royal Geographic Society and was Head of Department at the CASA for eight years as well as Deputy Director for UCL East.

 With a focus on key research around smart cities, digital communication and the Internet of Things his work has featured widely in the media including, Sky Television, The New York Times, The Guardian and most recently, The One Show, Channel 4 News, New Scientist, Wired, ABC Australia, The Japan Times, BBC Radio 4 and BBC Radio 5.